 I knew I wasn't getting out of that parking lot without trying these things.

 These beans were served up, as a healthy portion, in a paper cup.
 They were warm, but not too hot.
 This appeared to be a single variety of bean, and they were definitely over cooked.
 With regards to consistency, these things were closer to refried beans than they were to baked beans.
 On the plus side, Harry has thrown in all kinds of meat scraps with the beans and that helps with consistency and flavor.
-These beans were in a mostly sweet bar-be-que sauce.
+These beans were in a mostly sweet BBQ sauce.
 There was some spice to the sauce, but no smoke flavor to be found.
-I never thought I'd be eating baked beans from the driver's seat of a Winnebago that was the same age as I am.
+I never thought I'd be eating baked beans from the driver's seat of a Winnebago, but there I was.

 Ratings (On a scale of 1-5)

 Total Score: 8

 For what it's worth,